About the 7 Arts Foundation's Vital Work

 CALL OUR D.C.
 OFFICE | 10-4 CST, Weekdays | 202.670.3457

 The 7 Arts Foundation's parent organization and founder, Arts & Design Corridor Partnership (30-0456226) and Dr. Marshall Thomas are members of Fractured Atlas, a national service organization which can provide Fiscal Sponsorship under its 501(c)3 status and Liability Insurance to its members.

 WHERE WE FOCUS OUR ATTENTION

 Go to our updated Statistics page, down the left hand column to learn where we focus our attention.
 Then, look on that same column for why many arts, design and culture-based destination districts impact the social, economic and political landscape.

 Want to know the prevailing characterisitcs of arts-inclusive districts across the continent?
-Here's what we found out when we surveyed 100 arts and cultural districts and arts districts in 2004:
+Here's what we found out when we surveyed 100 arts and cultural districts and arts districts in 2004 and 2014:

 78% use a Special Zoning Overlay 46% encourage Developers and Other Participants to make an Incremental Building or Improvement Commitment 62% make a Commitment to Installing Public Art 22% employ a TIF Scheme to Help Finance Redevelopment and General Improvements 10% use a "Close Project Review" Method 44% invented a Streetscape Plan, often based upon Best Practices found in Arts & Cultural Corridors within 100 Miles of their Emerging District 8% originated from the essences of Arts Agglomerations 80% use one or more of the following Elements to help Translate Their Arts or Cultural Story into Metaphors, Storylines, Themes, Signs and Symbols: Aesthetic Emphases, Exploring over 40 Aspects; Amenities Emphases, Exploring over 20 Aspects; Animation Features: Exploring 10 Aspects; Architectural Emphases: Exploring over 20 Aspects; Artifacts Emphases: Exploring 7 Aspects; Arts Discovery Space Emphases: Exploring nearly 20 Aspects; Business Emphases: Exploring over 30 Aspects; Commemorative Emphases: Exploring 8 Aspects; Designations Emphases: Exploring over a dozen Aspects; Elements Emphases: Exploring 6 major Aspects; Garden Emphases: Exploring 8 Aspects; Gateways Emphases: Exploring 7 Aspects; Illuminated Emphases: Exploring 5 Aspects; Special Event Production Emphases: Exploring 6 Aspects; and, Urban Design Emphases: Exploring 6 Aspects.